maybebyte/anthesis/overwriting-disks.md

 are possible, like creating tarballs with a progress bar, for instance.

 Nothing is wrong with keeping it traditional and using `dd`.
-I found `pv` useful when writing random data to large disks so I could have some idea of when the process would end.
+I found `pv` useful when writing random data to large disks so I had some idea of when the process would end.